What is the history of the Race4Love?

 Can you give an example of the kind of impact you are able to make in the local community?

-In 2019, Hopeful Horizons assisted over 1,389 child and adult victim/survivors in the Lowcountry as well as providing support and information to over 788 family members and loved ones of victims.
+In 2020, Hopeful Horizons assisted over 1,300 child and adult victim/survivors in the Lowcountry as well as providing support and information to over 750 family members and loved ones of victims.
 After an initial slow-down in the first few months of the pandemic, we saw a significant increase in demand for our emergency shelter and transitional housing services.
 So much so that in 2020 we sheltered and housed more people than in any prior year in our 30+ year history.
-With your help, we provided a total of 3,946 nights of safety.
+With your help, we were able to provide a total of 5,363 nights of safety.